aquaris-dev/aquaris-dev.github.io/index.md

 ### Where can I get your work?

-Official nightly builds and stable releases can be downloaded on the [LineageOS download](https://download.lineageos.org) page.
+Official weekly releases can be downloaded on the [LineageOS download](https://download.lineageos.org) page.

 We also have active forum threads incl. installation instructions and download links: